-3. Set yourself up to WIN – Before I go into challenging situations, or have difficult conversations that may trigger my negativity I use my ‘WIN’ technique to calm my mind, calm my body and calm my emotions; I focus on my intention and outcome so that I feel confident to serve others and express my truth.
-Here is my WIN technique:
+Before you go into challenging situations, or have difficult conversations that may trigger negative thinking, try the ‘WIN’ technique to calm the mind, body and emotions; Focus on your intention and the desired outcome so that you feel confident enough to serve others and express your truth.

-W: Walk and Breathe: Deep, controlled breathing helps you to calm down, bringing clarity about the situation.
-I always walk in a figure-eight; to access both sides of my brain – creativity and logic – and align my head and heart, powering up my intuition.
+Deep, controlled breathing helps you to calm down, bringing clarity about the situation.
+Clayton always walks in a figure-eight; to access both sides of the brain – creativity and logic – and align his head and heart, powering up his intuition.

-I: Intention: As you walk, focus on your intention and outcome from the situation.
-I spend a lot of time front-of-room speaking, engaging with senior leaders in business, working with customers from all walks of life so being clear about my intention and how I can serve my clients or my audience at the highest level is of the highest importance to me.
-Clarity and certainty of my outcomes brings confidence, puts me in the best mindset to help my clients win.
+As you walk, focus on your intention and outcome from the situation.
+Clayton spends a lot of time front-of-room speaking, engaging with senior leaders in business, working with customers from all walks of life so being clear about his intention and how he can serve his clients or his audience at the highest level is of the highest importance to him.

 What do you think of Clayton’s tips?